pygamelib/pygamelib/README_HACKTOBERFEST.md

 ### What is it?

-A game library to make console based games.
+A game library to make console (as in terminal) based games.

 ### Who is the audience?